ADHD in boys

 After 20 sessions of NFB 78%

 Moreover, long-term follow-up studies with children successfully treated with neurofeedback have shown that the improved attention ability and memory improvement of these children remain stable long after treatment has ended.
-These children also learn easier manage their emotional status in different stressful situations.
+These children also learn to manage their emotional status in different stressful situations.
 In other words, abnormal brainwave patterns are permanently normalized without the use of toxic drugs.
-It is also important to note that drugs do not improve the child’s ability to learn but neurofeedback does.
+It is also important to note that drugs do not improve the child’s ability to learn, but neurofeedback does.

 After 1-5 sessions